darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 I should also mention, 128 is the number I used to overclock the QuadDAC.
 When the QuadDAC is running in True Native Mode, it is possible  to overclock the QuadDAC.<br>

-The number 128 could be because one of two things, I don't know for sure.<br>
+The number 128 could be because one of two things.
+If ask me, my money's on number one.<br>
 1. The QuadDAC each DAC is 32bit 32 X 4 = 128<br>
 2. There are 384 mixer path for True Native Mode, the prime numbers of 384 are: 64, 96, 128, 192<br>